nathanl/searchlight/README.md

 ## Shout Outs

+- The excellent [Mr. Adam Hunter](https://github.com/adamhunter), co-creator of Searchlight
-Thanks to [TMA](http://tma1.com) for supporting the development of Searchlight.
+- [TMA](http://tma1.com) for supporting the development of Searchlight.